magiruuvelvet/jimaku-editor/README.en.md

 Furigana are always "center" aligned for the first version of this project.
 In the future I may add extra alignment hints for Furigana.

+**Attention**: Furigana between lines which is not the first or the last line are silently removed from the rendering result.
+If you are a subtitle writer, take that in mind.
+In general, subtitles should not have more than 2 lines, except when the first line is only the speaker name.
+The **hard limit** is 3 lines.
+While the renderer just takes it, the rendering result may be undefined for more than 3 lines.

 ## Why?